LucasF0904/back-faithPoint/README.md

 * Email: [lucas.faria1@gmail.com](mailto:lucas.faria1@gmail.com)
 * Phone: +55 (31) 9958-1750

-### Contributing

-To contribute to the project, please fork the repository and submit pull requests with your changes.
-Bugs and issues can be reported using the project's issue tracker.

 ### License

 Faith Point is released under the MIT License.
 See LICENSE file for details.